How to Fund Your Study Abroad

 How you can do it:

 Students should begin by talking to their study abroad advisor.
 It is important for students to get ideas about the program(s) most appropriate for their career goals and make sure the credit will transfer to their original course plan.
-Students should seek out available programs while remembering to budget for essential costs such as flight/transportation, housing, food, and travel insurance etc.
+Students should seek out available programs while remembering to budget for essential costs such as flight/transportation, housing, food, travel insurance, etc.

 If students attend a university or college such as mine that doesn’t have dedicated study abroad advisors, they should speak to a faculty member who has taken students overseas in the past.
 They can research if their university has study abroad partnerships.
 My university was part of the Council of Christian Colleges, which has partnerships with programs in England, India, Uganda, and Costa Rica.